hsnlab/dctrl5g/README.md

 The AMF control loops are as follows:
 1. **Control loop** `register-input`. **Purpose:** validate AMF:Registration and write to internal state. **Watches:** AMF:Registration. **Predicates:** `GenerationChanged`. **Writes:** AMF:RegState (internal registration state).
-   1. Create an empty AMF:RegState resource
+   1. Create an empty AMF:RegState resource.
    2. Initialize status fields.
    3. Check registration type.
 If not `initial`, set `Validated` status to `False` with reason `InvalidType`.
    4. Check 5GC/NR native mode.
 If not `n1Mode`, set `Validated` status to `False` with reason `StandardNotSupported`.